-These are the top things that I have learned over my board career so far.
-Some hard lessons that I hope can save you from some of the not-so-glamorous aspects about being a board member.
+These are the top things that I have learned over my board career so far; some experiences that I hope can save you from some of the not-so-glamorous aspects about being a board member.

 I hope these help you with your board career, whichever stage you’re at.

 Let me know, what stood out to you?
 Did anything in this list surprise you?
 Please share your feedback in the comments below.